beatricekay/100-Days-of-Code/day11/README.md

 # Day 11: The Blackjack Capstone Project

 ## Scope
+* Refactoring and calling procedures

 ## Learning Points
 * .extend() is to add lists only.
 For adding single elements, .append() should be used instead.
+* To use the return output from a function, we assign it to a variable.
+* == should only be used when checking for a condition.
+It should not be used for when defining a variable.